hrc2/hrc2.github.io/Workflow.md

 To add content to the site, you will work on your own staging branch.
 Below are the steps necessary to do so using the command line.

 You can also use the github online interface or some git client, but I don't know how those work.
-If you use that, please add the instructions in a section below.
+If you use that workflow, please add the instructions in a section below.

 ## Using the Command Line